 - Payment Provider Protocol applied to payments with POS

-- If your integration supports credit, debit or co-branded cards, before start developing, you have to assure that your payment connector follows one of these conditions:
+- If your integration supports credit, debit, or co-branded cards, it's essential to ensure that your payment connector meets one of the following conditions:

-- The connector is hosted in a secure environment that follows the PCI - DSS security standards.
-An Attestation of Compliance (AOC) is required in this case.
+- The connector is hosted in a secure environment that adheres to the PCI - DSS security standards.
+In this case, an Attestation of Compliance (AOC) is required.

-- The connector is developed by using Secure Proxy, where it receives tokens instead of sensitive data related to the card transaction, and the Gateway acts as a proxy to communicate with the acquirer.
+- The connector is developed using Secure Proxy, where it receives tokens instead of sensitive data related to the card transaction.
+The Gateway acts as a proxy to communicate with the acquirer.

-- Implement your payment connector according to our Payment Provider Protocol.
-This includes all the required endpoints.
-All the payment methods supported by your integration will have to be listed in the response of the List Payment Provider Manifest endpoint.
-Also, for each payment method, you will have to implement a specific behavior for the Create Payment endpoint.
+- Implement your payment connector based on our Payment Provider Protocol, which includes all the required endpoints.
+Make sure to list all the payment methods supported by your integration in the response of the List Payment Provider Manifest endpoint.
+Additionally, for each payment method, you need to implement specific behavior for the Create Payment endpoint.

-- Install your connector in a store and perform the homologation step.
-Here you will test each endpoint of your connector using the Payment Provider Test Suite app.
+- Install your connector in a store and proceed with the homologation step.
+During this phase, you will test each endpoint of your connector using the Payment Provider Test Suite app.

-- After your connector passes all the tests, open a ticket so our team can carry out the homologation process.
+- Once your connector successfully passes all the tests, open a ticket, so our team can carry out the homologation process.

 Customizing your payment integration

 When developing a payment integration, you might need to add specific features.
-You can enable specific payment methods that require additional work (i.e.: Pix), create a custom flow or add a validation step in the Checkout (Payment App), among other options.
-You can check our available options in the articles below:
+You can enable specific payment methods that require additional work (i.e., Pix, an offline payment method in Brazil), create a custom flow or add a validation step in the Checkout (Payment App), among other options.
+See our available options in the articles below: